shsagir/play-area-sync/docs/scaling-pro.md

 ### PHP

 PHP is the main Component on fortrabbit, you can scale it vertically and horizontally.
-Please see our dedicated [article on scaling PHP](php-scaling).
+Please see our dedicated [article on PHP](php-pro).

 ### MySQL